-It was a time that historians have called the "Lost Century" of the 1500s when Native America was hit by devastating plagues introduced by “shadow men” from across the sea.
+It was a time that historians have called the "Lost Century" of the 1500s when Native peoples were hit by devastating plagues introduced by “shadow men” from across the sea.

 This is the story of the Anishinaabek, the “True People” of the Ojibwe of the Upper Great Lakes, with extensive research into their way of life, myths, battles and supernatural beings.